Kimaray/KNPBVN/README.md

 * **AM =** Shows if audio is paused or not
 * **AL =** Returns current volume

+###File structure/description:

+-build_win.py: Builds an exe suitable for distribution on Windows systems -main.py: Contains the main game loop
+-vnf.py: All of the games functions and most of its variables.
+Is imported into main.py -README.md: The readme file for Github (you're reading it now) --av
+---**intro.vnv**: Intro video, plays when game is launched
+---**credits.vnv**: Credits video, plays when game is finished
+---**music.vnm**: Music that plays in game
+--dat
+---**ast.pne**: Stores all the games assets (images).
+Is just a zip file at the moment
+---**config.sec**: Store all the games configuration data
+---**savefile**: File that the game uses for saving progress
+---**store.sty**: All the data needed for the story.
+Is a JSON file.
+--fonts
+---**debug.ttf**: Font used in debug menu
+---**main.ttf**: Font used for all text in story
+---**titles.ttf**: Font used for title in menu screen, other menus --info
+---**CHANGES**: Changelog for each version of the engine
+---**LICENSE**: The BSD 3-clause license that the engine is license under.

+###Features being worked on now:

+* Multiple characters on screen
+* Moving characters on screen
+* Changing audio tracks in game

+###Things to implement in the future:

+* Fade in/out
+* Sound effects
+* Better error handling (handling them at all would be nice)
+* Options Menu
+* Info screen
+* Multiple saves

 If you have any questions contact me: compaqxp@gmail.com, http://www.skyllama.com